Matt

 What do you like doing outside of work?

-I have become a tad plant obsessed and have even been able to bring that obsession into the workplace seeing as though I am in charge of taking care of the office plants.
-I also enjoy my running, again am able to bring that into the office with work runs on Wednesday afternoons with other interested colleagues.
+I have become a tad plant-obsessed!
+I’ve even been able to bring that obsession into the workplace, as I am in charge of looking after the office plants.
+I also enjoy my running, which I also bring to the office with work runs on Wednesday afternoons with other interested colleagues.
 I have recently moved over from South Africa, where my roots are buried deep in socializing, barbecues and of course a suitable glass of wine(s).

-What message would you pass on to students thinking about pursuing a career in engineering / environmental consultancy?
+What message would you pass on to students thinking about pursuing a career in engineering?

 Go for it, you wont regret it.
 If this is something you think you might be interested in, then do your research, speak to others (reach out to me) and work hard to attain it.
 You will most certainly be able to pursue a career in engineering if you have a passion for it and you put the work in.
 What you put in, you will get out.